 Mortgage protection, also known as mortgage payment protection insurance (MPPI) and income protection, are types of policies designed to replace your income if god forbid you suffer from an accident, illness, or end up unemployed.

 Alongside mortgage protection, there is also life insurance, which can pay off your mortgage if you passed away, leaving behind a partner or dependents.
-Please see our article for further information about life insurance.
+Click here if you want to know more about life insurance.

 What are the types of mortgage protection?

 - Income protection –Income protection will replace a part of your income if you are unable to work due to an accident or if you cannot work due to an illness.
 Though you can also find a policy which includes cover if you are made redundant, it will cost you more.
 You can get a long term income protection policy which will be valid till you are retired.
 Conversely, you can get a shorter-term income protection policies, which are cheaper and only payout for a specified period.